DOPPELGÄNGERS – The Double Lives of Monuments

 The doppelgänger motif was invented to reflect on the contradictions in human psychology and behaviour.
 By describing a monument as the protagonist of a Gothic novel, its story is filled with passion, wonder and magical events.
 It emphasises the qualities of cultural heritage that are hard to explain, that are hard to account for by reason alone.
 Treating a monument like a patient under psychoanalysis rather stresses its depth and its underlying motives.
 It explores how layered the appearance and the history of a monument really is.

 Society constantly reviews its monuments.
-But what would a monument see if she were to look back at society?
-She would see that she is the subject of constant reconsideration: whether she should be preserved, altered or demolished.
-She would feel loved by one person, hated by another, but treated indifferently by most.
-She would see every generation trying to make a mark on the landscape in accordance with its convictions.
-She would recognise tidal waves in these movements.
+But what would a monument see if they were to look back at society?
+They would see that they are the subject of constant reconsideration: whether they should be preserved, altered or demolished.
+They would feel loved by one person, hated by another, but treated indifferently by most.
+They would see every generation trying to make a mark on the landscape in accordance with its convictions.
+They would recognise tidal waves in these movements.
 The ghosts that have been cast off by one generation return in the next.
-She would realise that, even if she were destroyed, she would not necessarily be dead.
+They would realise that, even if they were destroyed, they would not necessarily be dead.

 Quote from the website of the Humboldt Forum: https://www.humboldtforum.org/en/about/